populationgenomics/gnomad-browser/browser/help/topics/ancestry.md

 Any samples that we were unable to cluster using these probabilities were grouped into "Unclassified".

+### Sub-group genetic ancestry identification and local ancestry
-We have not performed genetic ancestry sub-group clustering at this time.
+We have not performed genetic ancestry sub-group clustering nor local ancestry inferernce at this time, however this is on our roadmap for future releases.